Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 ## Breeding API (BrAPI)

-This s the richer approach and will bring you all FAIDARE functionalities.
-The web servces building will enable any [BrAPI](https://www.brapi.org) client on your database.
+This is the richer approach and will bring you all FAIDARE functionalities.
+The web services building will enable you to plug any [BrAPI](https://www.brapi.org) client on your database.
 The BrAPI file generation is simpler and easier to deploy.
 Only Germplasms and study are indexed from a BreedingAPI endpoint, with their full description.
-Those metadata will be used to create summary cards [such as] (<https://doi.org/10.15454/V8WRHY>) The datadiscovery metadata files, following the previous [specifications](#datadiscovery-metadata-specifications) are generated from those summaries.
+Those metadata will be used to create summary cards [such as](https://doi.org/10.15454/V8WRHY) The datadiscovery metadata files, following the  [specifications](#datadiscovery-metadata-specifications) below are generated from those summaries.
+Curently (FEB 2023), FAIDARE indexes BrAPI v1.1+ sources (V1.3 recomended).
 ### Web services

 The breedingAPI full specifications are available on [www.brapi.org](https://brapi.org).
 The resources indexed are germplasms and study only.
 Information cards are created using the following calls :